Tokay Mammadov: Art

-Tokay Mammadov was one of the first Azerbaijani sculptors who began to work with wood and since then it became his favourite material.
+Tokay Mammadov was one of the first Azerbaijani sculptors who began to work with wood, and since then, it became his favourite material.
 Jamil Novruzov - one of the eminent art critics of Azerbaijan describes Mammadov's work as follows:

-For a time, he lived and worked in Baku and was a head of a department in Azerbaijan State Academy of Arts.
-During these decades he trained pleiad of young and talented specialists.
+For a time, he lived and worked in Baku and was a head of a department in the Azerbaijan State Academy of Arts.
+During these decades, he trained pleiad of young and talented specialists.
 He was married to Aida Abdullayeva – Honoured Artist of Azerbaijan, a grand granddaughter of Arablinski.
-According to the order of Ilham Aliyev – the President of Azerbaijan, he became a member of Heraldry Council at the President of the Republic of Azerbaijan, since February 7, 2006.
-He was conferred a memorial medal “For great services to the Academy in honor of the 250th anniversary” in honor of the 250th anniversary of Russian Academy of Arts.
+According to the order of Ilham Aliyev – the President of Azerbaijan, he became a member of the Heraldry Council of the President of the Republic of Azerbaijan, since February 7, 2006.
+He was conferred a memorial medal “For great services to the Academy in honor of the 250th anniversary” in honor of the 250th anniversary of the Russian Academy of Arts.